1qubit-org/dvapi/README.md

-# dvapi-powershell
+# dvapi
-Collection of Powershell scripts interacting with the Client API of david® from Tobit.Software
+Collection of code snippets and scripts interacting with the Client API of david® from Tobit.Software